guchchcug/smart_device/_posts/2022-04-14-First-device-building-night.md

   - markup
 ---

-This project aims to hack a drone with RaspberryPi and Pixhark.
+This project aims to hack a drone with RaspberryPi and Pixhawk.